 This guide covers the structure of a modern PO, the fields that matter, the fields that don't, an annotated example, and the automation that makes most of the manual work redundant.

-Every PO — printed, faxed, emailed, or sent by EDI — needs these eight fields.
-Anything less is a request, not a purchase order.
+Every useful PO — printed, emailed, sent through WhatsApp, submitted through a portal, or sent by EDI — should include these eight fields.
+Anything less is closer to a request than an order record.

 | Field | Why it matters |